 A child who is associated with an armed force or armed group refers to any person below 18 years of age who is or who has been recruited or used by an armed force or armed group in any capacity, including but not limited to children, boys, and girls used as fighters, cooks, porters, messengers, spies or for sexual purposes.
-22 It does not only refer to a child who is taking or has taken a direct part in hostilities.
-Recruitment refers to compulsory, forced and voluntary conscription or enlistment of children into any kind of armed force or armed group.
+It does not only refer to a child who is taking or has taken a direct part in hostilities.